Cooperate with Your Doctor as Best You Can

 Unfortunately, the law gives your employer the first opportunity to provide medical care, and before we can negotiate or try to force a change, you have to expend the time and energy trying to cooperate with the posted panel doctor.
 The process may be a waste of time but it is very difficult to negotiate or litigate a change in treating doctors if you have not been cooperative.
 So, you can preserve the option of grabbing control of the medical care in your case, you must cooperate with the efforts of the posted panel doctor, even if you do not want to do so.

 Questions about posted panel doctors?
 Medical treatment in your Georgia workers’ compensation case?
-Call me at 770-351-0801 or email me by clicking on the link.
+Call me at 770-351-0801.